-Cocaine is a benzoid acid ester that was originally used as a local anesthetic but is no longer used because of its potent addictive qualities.
+Cocaine is a benzoid acid ester initially used as a local anesthetic but is no longer used because of its potent addictive qualities.
 When given in high doses systemically, cocaine has mood-elevating effects that have led to its widescale abuse.
-High doses of cocaine can be associated with toxic reactions including hyperthermia, rhabdomyolysis, shock, and acute liver injury which can be severe and even fatal.
+High doses of cocaine can be associated with toxic reactions, including hyperthermia, rhabdomyolysis, shock, and acute liver injury, which can be severe and even fatal.

 What Is Crack Made Of?

 Is there a difference between cocaine and crack cocaine?
 Yes.
-Crack is produced by dissolving powdered cocaine in a mixture of water and ammonia or sodium bicarbonate (baking soda).
+Crack is produced by dissolving powdered cocaine in a mixture of water, ammonia, or sodium bicarbonate (baking soda).
 The mixture is boiled until a solid substance forms.
-The solid is removed from the liquid, dried, and then broken into the chunks (rocks) that are sold as crack cocaine.
+The solid is removed from the liquid, dried, and then broken into chunks (rocks) sold as crack cocaine.

 What’s The Difference Between Cocaine And Crack Cocaine?

-Crack cocaine is a highly addictive and powerful stimulant that is derived from powdered cocaine using a simple conversion process.
+Crack cocaine is a highly addictive and powerful stimulant derived from powdered cocaine using a simple conversion process.
 Crack emerged as a drug of abuse in the mid-1980s.
-It is abused because it produces an immediate high and because it is easy and inexpensive to produce—rendering it readily available and affordable.
+It is abused because it produces an immediate high and is easy and inexpensive to make—rendering it readily available and affordable.

 Is there a difference between cocaine and crack cocaine?
 Yes.
 Crack has been widely believed to be cheaper than powder cocaine, and this “fact” has been used to help explain why US drug problems worsened in the 1980s.
 However, crack is not, in fact, cheaper per pure unit than powder cocaine.
-Other explanations must be sought for why crack spread so rapidly relative to powder cocaine.
+Other explanations must be sought for why crack cocaine spreads rapidly relative to powder cocaine.